 When driving in the snow, give yourself plenty of room to stop between your car and other vehicles and obstacles.
 Take it easy and go slow.
 It’s better to get somewhere a little late than to get into an accident and not make it there at all.
 Assume at least double, if not triple, the time it will take you to stop or maneuver in the snow.
 If you have an ABS system, don’t pump your brakes.
 If you don’t have ABS, pump your brakes to help slow and stop.
 When going up hills, don’t slow or stop—keep your foot on the gas.
 Lifting your foot off the gas can cause you to lose traction.

 Find a Rock Hill Car Accident Lawyer

 When you are involved in an accident, make sure that your rights are protected.
-If someone else is behaving irresponsibly and you are injured as a result, a Rock Hill car accident lawyer can help protect your rights and get you all of the compensation to which you are entitled under the law.
-If you’ve been hurt in an accident and need help, call Harris and Graves for a free case evaluation and help today.
+If someone else is behaving irresponsibly and you are injured as a result, a South Carolina car accident lawyer can help protect your rights and get you all of the compensation to which you are entitled under the law.
+If you’ve been hurt in an accident and need help, contact Harris and Graves for a free case evaluation and help today.